fumoboy007/swift-evolution/visions/marketing-swift-to-a-wider-audience.md

 Certainly, there are more bugs and missing features when using Swift outside of the Apple ecosystem.
 However, even after foundational improvements like the [concurrency system](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/concurrency/), which was released in 2021, the trajectory of Swift adoption for server-side programming remained almost completely the same.
 This suggests that there are likely other reasons for Swift’s persistently flat trajectory.

-This document details several plausible issues that are holding back Swift adoption outside of the Apple community as well possible changes to address those issues.
+This document details several plausible issues that are holding back Swift adoption outside of the Apple community as well as possible changes to address those issues.

 ## Scope of Document